Las Vegas Raiders vs. Denver Broncos NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Broncos stats and trends

-- In Denver's 14 games this year, it has seven wins against the spread.
+- Denver has played 14 games, with seven wins against the spread.

-- The Broncos have covered the spread twice this year when underdogs by 1.5 points or more (in four chances).
+- This year, the Broncos have two ATS wins in four games as an underdog of 1 point or more.

-- Denver has hit the over in 21.4% of its opportunities this year (three times in 14 games with a set point total).
+- Denver's games this year have gone over the total in three out of 14 opportunities (21.4%).

-- Denver is 4-0 against the spread and 4-0 overall in games when it records more than 26.7 points.
+- When Denver records more than 26.7 points, it is 4-0 against the spread and 4-0 overall.

-- When Denver totals more than 348.0 yards, the team is 4-3 against the spread and 4-3 overall.
+- Denver is 4-3 against the spread and 4-3 overall when the team picks up more than 348.0 yards.

-- This year the Broncos have turned the ball over 16 times, three more than the Raiders' takeaways (13).
+- This season the Broncos have turned the ball over 16 times, three more than the Raiders' takeaways (13).

 Home and road insights

-- Las Vegas has covered the spread twice at home, and is 3-4 overall there, this year.
+- At home this year, Las Vegas has two wins against the spread and is 3-4 overall.

-- This season in away games, Denver is 3-3 against the spread and 3-3 overall.
+- On the road, Denver is 3-3 overall and 3-3 against the spread.

-- Away from home, the Broncos have two wins ATS (2-1) as 1.5-point underdogs or more.
+- On the road, the Broncos have two wins ATS (2-1) as 1-point underdogs or more.

-- This year, in six away games, Denver has hit the over once.
+- In six road games this year, Denver has gone over the total once.

 Powered by Data Skrive.